 In its full form, The Turning was a 180-minute film but it was cut down to 90 minutes and rearranged for broadcast on the ABC in February 2014.
 The shorter version included only eight of the original 17 stories and the remaining nine were made available online through ABC iView.

-Recent films produced in the Great Southern include:
+Other films produced in the Great Southern include:

 Check the availability of services and find information: